gratipay/guide/README.md

 ## Let's Go!

 Are you running an open organization on Gratipay?
 Please consider this *your* book—[feedback](https://github.com/gratipay/guide/issues/new) is welcome as you read along.
-Thinking of starting or converting to an open organization, possibly on Gratipay?
+Thinking of launching or converting to an open organization, possibly on Gratipay?
 Read on, and then [dive in](https://gratipay.com/new)!